- Academic Affairs

-If you have a "TitleIXCompliance" hold on your student records, you missed the compliance deadline, and you should review the Presentation and take the Assessment as soon as possible.
+If you have a Title IX Compliance hold on your student records, you missed the compliance deadline and should review the presentation and take the assessment as soon as possible.

 The hold will remain on your student records pending satisfaction of this compliance requirement for the current academic year.

 The hold will be removed upon successful completion of the training.
 You will be notified via email as soon as you have successfully completed the training (see answer to "I think I took this course already this academic year.
 How do I check?" above).
 However, the process to remove the hold from your records may take two or more business days.

 If it has been two or more business days since you completed the training and the hold is still on your account, please contact the Title IX Compliance Team at 410-706-2281 or via email at TitleIXCompliance@umaryland.edu.
 If emailing, please include your name in the subject line of the email to ensure prompt response.